 Data analysts typically need a bachelor’s degree in computer science or business administration.
 While some employers prefer candidates with advanced degrees in statistics or data science, others may require experience with statistical analysis software such as SAS, R, or Python.

 We recommend you determine what hard and soft skills you need to learn by reading: Top skills data analysts need in 2022.

 What is the duration of a data analytics certification?

-Data analytics certifications vary from one to five years, depending on the subject area.
-The shortest of these is the Certified Business Analytics Professional (CBAP) credential, which requires only a bachelor’s degree and three years of work experience.
-The longest is the Certified Analytics Professional (CAP) certification, which requires four years of relevant experience and a master’s degree or higher.
+Depending on the subject area, data analytics certifications vary from one to five years.
+The shortest is the Certified Business Analytics Professional (CBAP) credential, which requires only a bachelor’s degree and three years of work experience.
+The Certified Analytics Professional (CAP) certification is the longest, which requires four years of relevant experience and a master’s degree or higher.